Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 - intel_avx512, pdqsort, rust_std and ipnsort all loose performance
 - libstdc++ `std::sort` seems to perform better than the `msvc` version in this test.
 Showing significantly less regression than would be expected due to the CPU frequency difference.
 - The relative performance loss compared to Windows machine of ipnsort is larger than the one of intel_avx512.
 This is likely caused by the disabled CPU boost and overall conservative frequency cap of 3 GHz.
 The Linux machine is more indicative of a server environment.
 Where in contrast on the Windows machine ipnsort can boost higher than intel_avx512.
 - For larger inputs intel_avx512 shows better throughput on Windows with a measured sustained frequency of ~3.8GHz.
-E.g. for 1m elements on Windows ~67m elem/s vs ~54m elem/s on Linux.
+E.g. at input size 1m on Windows ~67m elem/s vs ~54m elem/s on Linux.
 Which neatly matches the frequency difference.
 - vqsort however is a lot faster on Linux.
 Both in terms of peak performance and min input size to outperform the rest.
 This is an unexpected result, and considerable effort was spent to analyze the root cause of this.
 In the test vqsort used the same compiler and flags as intel_avx512.
 A different benchmark suite yields the same results, a different pre-built Clang version yields the same results.
-On a dual-booted Zen3 machine vqsort in AVX2 mode shows the same ~2x regression when going from Linux to Windows for 10k elements.
+On a dual-booted Zen3 machine vqsort in AVX2 mode shows the same ~2x regression when going from Linux to Windows at input size 10k.
 In addition the higher frequency as shown by intel_avx512 on Windows should give it yet another boost above Linux which doesn't manifest.
 All this while the other sort implementations remain largely the same.
 The root cause for this was identified in collaboration with the vqsort authors [[4](https://github.com/google/highway/tree/master/hwy/contrib/sort#optimizations-for-small-arrays)].
-The tested vqsort version acquired randomness from the OS, for each call to vqsort in an attempt to mitigate a potential performance DDOS.
+The tested vqsort version acquired randomness from the OS, for each call to vqsort in an attempt to mitigate a potential performance denial-of-service (DOS).
 This idea is similar to the use of SipHash as the default hasher in the Rust standard library.
 This explains why we see significantly different results on Windows and Linux.
 See the linked explanation for more details.
 - Another unexpected result is the peak throughput for intel_avx512 is lower than on Linux, despite higher frequencies.
 And the peak is reached earlier on Linux.

 Measuring a more natural zipfian distribution random_z1 across different sizes: